-RHB Bank Thailand Operations subscribes to the Bank of Thailand's Notification No. SorNorSor.
-15/2555 Re: Regulations on the Calculation of Credit Risk-Weighted Assets for Commercial Banks Using the Standardised Approach ('SA') for classification of its assets into the various asset categories for capital adequacy purposes.
+RHB Bank Thailand Operations subscribes to the Bank of Thailands Notification No. SorNorSor.
+15/2555 Re: Regulations on the Calculation of Credit Risk-Weighted Assets for Commercial Banks Using the Standardised Approach (£A¢) for classification of its assets into the various asset categories for capital adequacy purposes.

-External ratings provided by external credit assessment institutions ('ECAIs') are applied to assign risk weights to calculate the risk-weighted asset of the exposures.
-These ECAIs are Moody's, Standard & Poor's, Fitch, Fitch Thailand and TRIS.
-Exposures which are not rated by any of the eligible ECAIs are considered 'unrated exposures' and the appropriate risk weight for unrated exposures is assigned.
+External ratings provided by eligible external credit assessment institutions (£CAIsq) are applied to assign risk weights to calculate the risk-weighted asset of the exposures.
+These ECAIs are Moodyqs, Standard & Poorqs, Fitch, Fitch Thailand and TRIS.
+Exposures which are not rated by any of the eligible ECAIs are considered ±Inrated exposuresqand the appropriate risk weight for unrated exposures is assigned.

-As at 31st December 2015, the total credit risk-weighted assets amounted to THB 9,008.71 million and credit risk capital requirement was THB 765.74 million.
+As at 31st December 2016, the total credit risk-weighted assets amounted to THB 11,218.79 million and credit risk capital requirement was THB 953.60 million.